 While some people like to get their food cooked in the shortest amount of time possible, some people like to take things slowly – the advantages of which are many.
 Let’s go over some pros and cons of sous vide cooking vs slow cooker methods.
-We’ll also get into the issue of slow cooker vs Crock Pot and what the differences are.
+We’ll also get into the hot topic of what is a slow cooker vs Crock Pot and what the differences are. sous vide vs crock pot